BijoyaGhosh/demoblaze-performance-testing/README.md

 - Test Plan created for end-to-end user flow
 - Thread Group used to simulate multiple users

+- Config elements used:
+  - CSV Data Set Config (for multiple user login credentials for parameterization)
+  - User Defined Variables
+  - HTTP Cookie Manager
+  - HTTP Cache Manager
+  - HTTP Header Manager

 - Samplers used:
-  - HTTP Requests used to simulate all user actions across the website
+  - Samplers used to perform all user actions on the website

 - Transaction Controllers used for:
   - Login flow
   - Purchase flow

+- Timers used:
+  - Constant Timer
+  - Uniform Random Timer

 - Assertions used to validate:
   - Response code
   - Response text
   - Response time (duration)
   - Response size

-- Timers used:
-  - Constant Timer
-  - Uniform Random Timer

 - Listeners added for analysis:
   - View Results Tree (for debugging)